Random spanning trees in random environment: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank an anonymous referee for their careful reading and valuable comments.
 R.~Sun is supported by NUS Tier 1 grant A-8001448-00-00.
 M.~Salvi is supported by the MUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006.
 He also acknowledges financial support from the MUR 2022 PRIN project GRAFIA, project code 202284Z9E4, and thanks the INdAM group GNAMPA.